The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 Symbols and Attire in Rituals

 The Knights of Saint Lazarus used a rich vocabulary of symbols during their ceremonies.
-Each element held deep meaning and reinforced the order's identity.
+Each element held deep meaning and reinforced the order's identity in ways that were immediately recognizable to medieval observers.
+These symbols were not merely decorative; they were integral to the rituals themselves.

 The Green Cross